 The Windfall Elimination Provision (WEP) can reduce your benefit by up to $480 per month or one-half of your pension from non-covered employment.

 For example, if your monthly Social Security benefit was projected to be $1,500 in 2020 and your teacher pension was $1,000 per month, you could have faced a $480 WEP reduction.
 In that case, you would only have gotten $1,020 per month from Social Security.
 That’s a significant difference, and you might not have found out about it until after you filed for benefits.

 The WEP rules are complicated.
 And there are several exceptions available, so it’s important to speak with a Social Security representative or financial professional to learn what to expect.
-For instance, some people, including those with over 30 years of “substantial earnings” (as defined by the Social Security Administration) and railroad workers, are not subject to a WEP reduction.
+For instance, some people, including those with more than 30 years of “substantial earnings” (as defined by the Social Security Administration) and railroad workers, are not subject to a WEP reduction.

 Government Pension Offset

 The Government Pension Offset (GPO) affects Social Security’s spousal and survivor benefits.
 Unlike the WEP, this penalty only applies to retirement benefits from a spouse’s (or former spouse’s) work record.
 In some cases, the reduction amount can eliminate your Social Security benefit entirely.

 The GPO is based on your monthly pension amount, with the reduction amounting to two-thirds of that pension benefit.
 For example, if you get a teacher’s pension of $3,000 per month, two-thirds of that is equal to $2,000.
 If your Social Security retirement benefit from a spouse’s work record is $2,000 or less, your Social Security income would become $0.
 Remember that this only applies to Social Security’s spousal benefits and pensions that do not pay into Social Security.